 The Thai omelette is pretty similar to the traditional omelette you are probably familiar with, but with a Thai twist.
-Spicy, salty and packed with seafood such as prawns and squid (optional)
+Spicy, salty, and packed with seafood such as prawns and squid (optional)

 Pad see ew

-This dish, which is similar to pad Thai consists of different rice noodles that are stir-fried in dark soy sauce with a range of meats such as chicken, pork or beef, in addition to Chinese broccoli or cabbage.
+This dish, which is similar to pad Thai consists of different rice noodles that are stir-fried in dark soy sauce with a range of meats such as chicken, pork, or beef, in addition to Chinese broccoli or cabbage.

 Mango sticky rice

 A very popular street food dessert in Thailand.
-Freshly ripened mango, sticky rice, which is slightly salted with sweetened coconut milk.
+Freshly ripened mango, and sticky rice, which is slightly salted with sweetened coconut milk.
 You can also add coconut ice cream to it for extra indulgence.

 Coconut ice cream

-This dessert is a great non-dairy option, made simply from coconut milk, sugar and salt and churned.
+This dessert is a great non-dairy option, made simply from coconut milk, sugar, and salt and churned.
 It is then served in coconut halves with toppings such as peanuts and chocolate sauce.

 Popular Bangkok street food markets